FELCIASIJI/automated-aspect-discovery-ecommerce-reviews/README.md

 ## Limitations and Future Work

-- The quality and stability of topics depend on dataset characteristics, preprocessing choices, and hyperparameter settings.
+- Topic quality and stability depend heavily on dataset characteristics, preprocessing choices, and hyperparameter settings.
-- Transformer-based and graph-based approaches are more computationally demanding than LDA and LSA, which may limit scalability on very large corpora without appropriate infrastructure.
+- Transformer-based and graph-based approaches are more computationally demanding than LDA/LSA, which may affect scalability on very large corpora.
-- The current study focuses on aspect discovery; explicit integration with sentiment analysis and downstream business metrics (e.g., sales, returns, ratings) is left as future work.
+- Current work focuses on aspect discovery; explicit integration with sentiment analysis and business metrics (e.g., sales, returns) is left for future extensions.

-Possible extensions include:
+Potential future directions:

 - Aspect-based sentiment analysis using discovered topics as aspect candidates.
-- Comparative studies across different product categories or platforms.
+- Comparative studies across product categories or platforms.
 - Temporal analysis of how aspects and topics evolve over time.
-- Integration with interactive dashboards or web applications for real-time exploration.
+- Integration with dashboards or web applications for interactive, real-time exploration.

 ## Academic Use and Citation